AsleyR/Trailer-Paradise/README.md

 - [License](#license)

 ## About Project
-This website is made using React.Ts and TailwindCSS for the front-end.
+This website is made using React.ts and TailwindCSS for the front-end.
 And, Express.ts, along with Sass (used in the homepage route of the back-end server) and MongoDB for the back-end.

 **Trailer Paradise** is made with the intent of simply being a learning project.
 All of the trailers shown in it are not owned by _**me**_ but by their _**respective parties**_.